Kordedekehine/word-university/README.md

 The system allow student to practice random unknown words and earn or lose points

 The system allow student to create a personal course and upload pdfs in lessons format

+The student can directly translate a random word and even confirm if it is truly correct

+The student can further research the word with AI on the platform

 ## **FLEXIBILITIES**